-Perpetrators of dating/domestic violence, sexual assault, stalking, and other forms of violence are subject to campus disciplinary action, up to and including expulsion.
+Perpetrators of dating/domestic violence, sexual assault, stalking, and other forms of violence are subject to campus disciplinary action, up to and including expulsion and employment termination.
 In addition, perpetrators are subject to arrest by University Police or local law enforcement authorities and criminal prosecution.
 Perpetrators may also face civil prosecution.